CrossRef/event-data-user-guide/docs/data/evidence-logs.md

  - `f` - "start"
  - `t` - Timestamp.

-### Twitter Agent got a chunk of tweets and bundled them in an Evidence Record
+### Twitter Agent got a chunk of Tweets and bundled them in an Evidence Record

  - `i` - "a0025"
  - `s` - "twitter-agent"